All Products

 Post-Installation

-Before using your SAP system with IBM Db2 instance on Alibaba Cloud, it is recommended to perform the following post-installation tasks:
+Complete the following tasks before using your SAP system with IBM Db2 on Alibaba Cloud:

 • Update your IBM Db2 software with the latest patches.